-Total cost per piece increased 5.5% for the first quarter of 2018 compared with the same period of 2017.
-The cost per piece increase was primarily driven by service costs related to the improvement of our air and ground networks, additional aircraft leases to improve our air service reliability as well as costs related to the implementation of Saturday operations in additional markets.
+Total cost per piece increased 8.1% for thesecond quarter of 2018 compared with the same period of 2017 (6.8% year-to-date) which includes transformation strategy costs of \$196 million.
+The cost per piece increase was primarily driven by costs related to the improvement of our air and ground networks, including additional aircraft leases to improve our air service reliability, costs related to the implementation of Saturday operations in additional markets, new facility and technology projects and higher pension expense.
+Costs were negatively impacted by rising fuel prices.